NAU-PIXEL/roughness/CONTRIBUTING.md

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Contributing Code

+First, make sure you have a environment set up with `poetry` using the instructions in the [README](https://github.com/NAU-PIXEL/roughness).

+To check that your installation is working, you can run all of the tests from the main `roughness` directory with:

+`poetry run pytest`

+Roughness uses [black](https://black.readthedocs.io/en/stable/) to format python code. this can be done automatically by running:

+`poetry run black roughness/ tests/`

+Roughness also does style checking with pylint.
+You can run pylint with:

+`poetry run pylint roughness/ tests/`

+All tests, black formatting and linting are checked automatically when you open a GitHub pull request.
+You will see if your PR whether or not these tests passed.
+It is good practice to run the above steps locally before every push to make sure everything looks good!